Wojciech Łobodziński: Managerial career

 On 11 January 2019, half-a-year after playing a major role in Miedź's first-ever promotion to Ekstraklasa, Łobodziński left the first team to continue the twilight of his playing career with Miedź Legnica II, where he would also serve as an assistant coach.

 Miedź Legnica

+After retiring in 2020, Łobodziński joined Miedź's first-team staff as an assistant.
 He took on his first managerial role on 6 April 2021, taking charge of Miedź's reserve side and leading the team to eight wins in 14 III liga matches, before being appointed manager of Miedź's senior squad on 16 June.

 With Łobodziński leading the team, they enjoyed a successful campaign, earning promotion back to top-tier and finishing the season 15 points ahead of second-placed Widzew Łódź.
 Miedź's return to Ekstraklasa saw them struggling in the opening rounds, earning just five points in eleven matches, which resulted in Łobodziński's sacking on 11 October 2022.

 Wieczysta Kraków

 On 21 March 2023, he was appointed head coach of III liga club Wieczysta Kraków, signing a deal until the end of the season.
 After finishing their group in third and failing to move up to II liga, Łobodziński's contract was not extended.